 Don’t Be Basic With Generation Z

 Gen Zers have a shorter attention span than their Millennial counterparts, so it’s vital to make an excellent first impression that will draw them in.
 If you catch their attention, they will likely remain loyal to your brand for quite some time, if not forever.
 They want to fall in love with an experience, then they will purchase your product.
 To do this, utilize influencer marketing and share what your product can do for them.

 - Incorporate Large Volume of Visuals and Graphics

 - Engage with Generation Z

 As mentioned earlier, Generation Z appreciates visuals and graphics because they’re looking for a fun experience.
-Businesses that focus on incorporating these marketing elements gain far better traction with Generation Z. Lastly, they thrive off engagement rather than reading reviews and forums.
-These individuals are known to leave positive feedback should they have positive customer experience and feel as though they’ve been heard.
+Businesses that focus on incorporating these marketing elements gain far better traction with Gen Z. Lastly, they thrive off engagement rather than reading reviews and forums.

 As the digital marketing world continues to change generation by generation, social media ebbs and flows as well.
-While Millennials and Generation Z have a lot of overlap in their platform usage, each encompasses different values and are drawn to specific details.
-Millennials are well-informed and internet savvy, but also incredibly passionate about what they believe in.
+Millennials and Generation Z do have a lot of overlap in their platform usage.
+However, each generation has different values and uses the platforms for different things.
+Millennials are well-informed, internet savvy, and incredibly passionate about what they believe in.
 When it comes to digital marketing, they want to connect to the brand and can stand behind what they believe in.